gsegol/Customer_segments/README.md

 The training dataset (mailout_train) is strongly unbalanced with only 1.2% of positive RESPONSE.
 It does not seem that the two predictive models developed are effective in targetting likely customers against such odds.

-A summary is available on Medium.
+A summary is available on Medium (https://genevievesegol.medium.com/r-s-v-p-2217af931016)

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 The initial data were provided by Arvato Financial Services and are proprietary.
 Otherwise, the code is free to use.